-Requirements of public funding outlined herein do not supersede the requirements of the California Building Code (CBC), including Chapter 11(A) and Chapter 11(B).
+Requirements of public funding outlined herein do not supersede the requirements of the California Building Code (CBC), including and Chapter 11(B) and Chapter 11(A) where applicable.
 It is the responsibility of each funding recipient (Borrower) to ensure that properties being renovated or constructed fully comply with applicable building codes.